 In his youth, he’d read a quote attributed to Michelangelo.
 The artist had answered the question of how he’d sculpted his masterpiece by saying he hadn’t sculpted anything at all.
 He had only chipped away enough stone to reveal the sculpture inside.

 The quote might explain why certain pieces of music had such power.
-They weren’t created.
+They had not been created.
 They had always been there, waiting to be played.
 Music was just mathematics.
 Frequencies, vibrations, waves.
 A relationship of numbers described by sound.
 The relationship isn’t created.
 It exists.
-It only needs to be found.
+It only needs to be uncovered.

 He sat down at his desk with a sheet of paper.
 It was of the highest quality – a smooth finish, minimal feathering, high opacity.
-Surely there were beautiful words somewhere, waiting to come out.
+Surely there were beautiful words somewhere inside, waiting to be released.

 * * *